linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | (long) years \* 365 | long        |
 | years \* 365L       | long        |

-We'll update the code as shown below, converting `years` from int to long before performing the multiplication.
+We'll update the code to cast `years` from int to long before performing the multiplication.
+Note this does not modify the actual type of the variable `years`, rather it creates a temporary copy of the value stored in memory as a long.

 ```java
 long minutes = (long) years * 365 * 24 * 60;